Standards of Progress

 - Consortium Credits: Credits for which financial aid is received under a consortium agreement shall be included in the cumulative GPA, completion percentage, and maximum time-frame calculations.

-- Developmental Credits: Developmental credits (courses numbered under 1000) shall be included in the cumulative GPA and completion percentage calculations.
+- Developmental Credits: Developmental credits (courses numbered under 1000) shall be included in the cumulative GPA.
+These credits are excluded from the completion percentage calculations.
 Up to 30 developmental credits shall be excluded from maximum timeframe calculation.

 - Transfer Credits: Transfer credits accepted by the institution and applied to the student’s program requirements shall be counted as credits attempted and completed for calculation of cumulative completion percentage.
 Grades associated with these credits shall not be used in calculating cumulative GPA.
 Transfer credits accepted by the institution shall apply toward the maximum timeframe calculation.